 “What do you mean?
 Are you saying I’ll never get angry again?”

 “No, it’s not permanent.
-The shadow panther just sort of siphons off your strongest negative emotion at the time of attack.”
+The shadow panther just sort of siphons off the strongest negative emotion you feel at the time of attack,” he explained.

 “So how long will it take for my anger to return?”

 “It’s hard to say.
 Could be a few hours or even a few days.”

 Janet exclaimed, “So that explains why I wasn’t afraid when that thing lunged at Andrea and all those…those spirits were closing in on us!
 I don’t care if my fear never returns.
 It’s nice to be able to think without being distracted by my fears.”

 They made it back to the car and climbed into the seats they had previously occupied.
 A few moments passed with them gazing through the windows at the first light of the coming day.
 They felt safer as the darkness lifted.
 The streets were empty, with the exception of the occasional passing vehicle.
 Andrea eventually stirred and looked in the rearview mirror at Marko sitting in the backseat.

 “Where to boss?”